Tylxr51/Computer-Graphics-Coursework-InArcadia/COMMITLOG.md

 # Commit Log

+#### 31.12.25

+(gonna try and make commits smaller from now on, 29.12.25 was way too big)
+- Third person camera follows player
+- Added dash mechanic
+- Made a FloorPiece class that can easily create floor pieces for level design

 #### 29.12.25

 - Made a menu system where I moved the in-game menus to and added a main menu with settings and a level select